brutasse/django-le-social/docs/twitter.rst

 Basic usage
 -----------

-Communications with Twitter are handled with tweepy.
+Communications with Twitter are handled with Mike Verdone's `minimalist python twitter API library`_.
 Define two URLs, one to initiate the twitter login and the other for the OAuth callback:

+.. _`minimalist python twitter API library`: http://mike.verdone.ca/twitter

 .. code-block:: python